MRHist3810/week-one/notes.md

   * Again, perhaps something to ask for help for/clarification on in Week Two?

 * No spell check in Github is the bane of my existence!

+* Spelled this document wrong when I created it, good to know it can be edited.

+* Similarly, I made my own username incorrectly.
+Again, also good to know it can be edited.
+Live and learn.